-Services that are covered for you What you must pay when you get these services "Welcome to Medicare" Preventive Visit There is no coinsurance. copayment, or deductible for The plan covers the one-time "Welcome to Medicare" the "Welcome to Medicare" preventive visit.
-The visit includes a review of your health, as preventive visit. well as education and counseling about the preventive \$0 copayment or 20% services you need (including certain screenings and shots), coinsurance for a one-time and referrals for other care if needed.
-Doesn't include lab Medicare-covered EKG tests, radiological diagnostic tests or non-radiological screening if ordered as a result diagnostic tests.
-Additional cost share may apply to any lab of your "Welcome to Medicare" or diagnostic testing performed during your visit, as preventive visit.
-Please refer to described for each separate service in this medical benefits outpatient diagnostic tests and chart. therapeutic services and Important: We cover the "Welcome to Medicare" preventive supplies for other EKG's. visit only within the first 12 months you have Medicare Part You pay these amounts until B. When you make your appointment, let your doctor's you reach the out-of-pocket maximum.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network You can get more information by viewing the Vendor Information Sheet at myUHCMedicare.com or by calling Customer Service to have a paper copy sent to you.
+"Welcome to Medicare" Preventive Visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests.
+Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this medical benefits chart.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+There is no coinsurance, copayment, or deductible for a one-time Medicare-covered EKG screening if ordered as a result of your "Welcome to Medicare" preventive visit.
+Please refer to outpatient diagnostic tests and therapeutic services and supplies for other EKG's. \$0 copayment or 30% coinsurance for the "Welcome to Medicare" preventive visit.
+You pay these amounts until you reach the out- of-pocket maximum. \$0 copayment or 30% coinsurance for a one- time Medicare-covered EKG screening if ordered as a result of your "Welcome to Medicare" preventive visit.
+Please refer to Outpatient diagnostic tests and therapeutic services and supplies for other EKG's.
+You pay these amounts until you reach the out- of-pocket maximum.